splunk/public-o11y-docs/alerts-detectors-notifications/autodetect/autodetect-subscribe-mute-turn-off.rst

 .. _autodetect-subscribe-mute-turn-off:

-Subscribe, mute, or turn off AutoDetect notifications
+Subscribe to, mute, or turn off AutoDetect notifications
 **********************************************************

 Subscribe to AutoDetect notifications